tinbrletic/html-css-course/starter/09-Omnifood-Optimizations/content.md

 - Featured in
 - How it works
 - Meals (and list of diets)
-- Testimonials + gallery
+- Testimonials + Gallery
 - Pricing + features
-- CTA
+- Call-to-action
 - Footer